 The pietra dura or inlay work here does not have the finesse of the work at Taj Mahal, neither are the bold colors used here.
 But the structure as a whole does have an element of Delicacy to it, a hint of vulnerability compared to the air of invincibility that most other structures carry.

-Do budget couple of hours for this delicacy in marble when you visit Agra next time.
+Do plan a couple of hours for this delicacy in marble when you visit Agra next time.

 Recommend you read following travel blog posts on places to visit in Uttar Pradesh.